moby/vpnkit/docs/ethernet.md

 a bug in older versions of Windows 10.
 At some point this should change to be a connection from the VM to the host.

-Note: the userspace process in the VM which configures a `tap` device could be replaced with a custom Linux kernel driver which knows how to encapsulate the frames and communicate over Hyper-V sockets.
+Note: the userspace `tap-vsockd` process in the VM which configures a `tap` device could be replaced with a custom Linux kernel driver which knows how to encapsulate the frames and communicate over Hyper-V sockets.